 Thanks for your call, Steve.

-Rush back tomorrow for open line.
+Rush back tomorrow for Open Line Friday.

-Yes, America's Hang Command is away.
+Yes, America's Anchor Man is away.

-I said he'd be back tomorrow, but do not fret Buck Sexton, hard man of the CIA, he will be here tomorrow.
+I said he'd be back tomorrow, but do not fret, Buck Sexton, hard man of the CIA.

 It'll be like waterboarding.

-Um I I mentioned my my TV show tonight.
+I mentioned my TV show tonight.

-Uh that's James E. Mitchell.
+That's James E. Mitchell.

-Uh this is the guy who figured out a way to do that and get the info out of Khalid Sheikh Mohammed and the other A-list jihadists.
+This is the guy who figured out a way to do that and get the info out of Khalid Sheikh Mohammed and the other A-list jihadists.

-Uh James E. Mitchell got a big special interview with him on tonight's Mark Stein show.
+James E. Mitchell got a big special interview with him on tonight's Mark Stein show.

 And the reason you haven't heard of him is because the media wouldn't tell you about him.

-His name is Kermit Gosnell, and it's great to have Anne with us on the radio.
+And it's great to have Anne with us on the radio.

-Oh, has a line disappeared?
+Oh, has Aline disappeared?

-She disappeared.
+She disappeared?

 Has she gone away, Mike?